Last updated on April 9th, 2018

 10 Interesting Facts about the Czech Republic

-#38.
-On December 21, 2007, the republic abolished its border controls completely, opening them with all of its neighboring countries.
+38. On December 21, 2007, the republic abolished its border controls completely, opening them to all of its neighboring countries.

 There is something for everyone in the family when you visit the Czech Republic.
 From outdoor adventures to luxurious spas, historic treasures to glorious architecture, and cultural riches to delicious food, you are sure to find something to enjoy here.